 No. The Eligible Lender must retain 5% of the MSELF Upsized Tranche, even when the underlying loan is part of a multi-lender facility.
+See question J.4 below for more information on retention by an Eligible Lender.

 D.9.
 What if no EBITDA methodology was used when originating or amending the loan underlying an MSELF Upsized Tranche?